How to Forecast your Site’s Organic Traffic

 To see how these principles come together into an organic traffic forecast, check out this video walkthrough of the setup process.

-BIG NEWS: We originally built this model in Google Sheets + Data Studio.
-It worked great, but it was cumbersome to setup.
-So we decided to build this forecasting tool as software.
-We’ve completed it, and it’s amazing – check out the automated SEO traffic projection tool here.
+We originally built this model in Google Sheets + Data Studio.
+It worked well, but could be cumbersome to setup.